Created the Linux kernel while

 Commerical distributions become proprietary when they replace some of the commonly-used GNU pieces of the operating system with their own.
 It's at this point where you start to get distribution-specific problems and requirements for upgrades/support.

 Red Hat is notorious for replacing many of the standard GNU UNIX-like commands with non-standard, proprietary commands of their own.
 As a result, many of the freely-available general Linux books and resources on the Web cannot be used when working with a Red Hat system.
 Even books and resources that cover earlier versions of Red Hat are difficult to use because more commands are changed with each new version.
 In a few years Red Hat Linux may not look like "Linux" at all.

 Debian - /etc/network/interfaces Red Hat - /etc/sysconfig/network-scripts/ifcfg-eth0

 (A separate file for each interface)

 For versions < 8.0

-Thin ClientLibraries and educational institutions at all levels with computer labs and even businesses can benefit from the Linux Terminal Server Project.
+Thin ClientLibraries and educational institutions at all levels and even businesses can benefit from the Linux Terminal Server Project (LTSP).
 Older PCs with no hard-drives can be used as "X-Terminals" (thin clients) while desktop and applications (such as Open Office and Mozilla Web Browser) management are handled at a central X server.
-You can set up a terminal server and have an office full of disk-less workstations for a $30 software investment, and there is a Debian LTSP package so installation is a breeze.
+You can set up a terminal server and you can have an office full of disk-less workstations for a $35 software investment and there is a Debian LTSP package so installation is a breeze.
 Because the end-user systems don't have hard-drives:

 In addition, changes to the desktop environment are made at one central location rather than going from PC to PC.